tekkenking/swissecho/README.md

 ## What is Swissecho?

 **Swissecho** is a Laravel package that provides a unified, fluent API for sending messages across **multiple channels** and **multiple gateway providers**.
-Instead of writing separate integration code for each SMS provider, voice call service, or messaging platform, Swissecho lets you switch between them with a single method call.
+Instead of writing separate integration code for each provider, you configure them all in one place and switch between them with a single method call.

 ### Supported Channels (Routes)